 You should say:

-and explain how you felt about waiting for such a long time.
+and explain how you felt about visiting this person’s workplace.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]